SJR276/droplet/README.rst

 droplet
 =======

 Python toolkit for creating and manipulating diffusion limited aggregate structures.

-NOTE THAT droplet IS STILL IN THE EARLY STAGES OF DEVELOPMENT, SUPPORT FOR THE FEATURES AND INSTALLATION STEPS SHOWN BELOW WILL BE ADDED SHORTLY.
+*Note that droplet is still in the early stages of development, support for the features and installation steps shown below will be added shortly.*

 Features
 --------